Xiutecuhtli/first-person-mouse-tracker/README.md

 # Tips

-I am using Visual Studio to run this program.
-OBS can't display the mouse tracker if it's minimized, but putting it behind other windows/tabs or dragging it partially offscreen is fine.
-Sometimes I have noticed that the background of the tracker looks like a glitchy copy of another part of the screen, but that can be fixed by minimizing and unminimizing the tracker.
-Sometimes the dot used to somehow get a NaN position which made the dot disappear.
+- OBS can't display the mouse tracker if it's minimized, but putting it behind other windows/tabs or dragging it partially offscreen is fine.
+- I am using Visual Studio to run this program.
+- Sometimes I have noticed that the background of the tracker looks like a glitchy copy of another part of the screen, but that can be fixed by minimizing and unminimizing the tracker.
+- Sometimes the dot used to somehow get a NaN position which made the dot disappear.
 I think I fixed that but if it still happens, you have to close the tracker and reopen it.
-You can resize and recolor things in OBS or by changing numbers in the Program.cs file.
+- In the Program.cs file there is a number called movementMultiplier which controls how much the dot moves.
+You can change it to get more or less movement.
+I have it set as 0.06.
+You can also change the size and color of the dot and the size of the tracker as well.

 # License